5ad1a/My-projects-as-a-beginner/README.md

-# My-projects-as-a-beginner-
+# Python-Beginner
-The projects that I created as a new coder.
+The codes I have written as a new coder.